- What Is Cryptocurrency?

 For example, in order to “hack” Bitcoin, someone would need to hack into at least 51% of the large network of computers responsible for running Bitcoin, which is considered an impossible task.

 Cryptocurrency can be sent directly between two people without the need for a broker.
-These transfers are done with very low processing fees that go to compensate the network, making it possible for users to bypass hefty transaction fees by more traditional payment transfer services.
+These transfers are done with very low processing fees that go to compensate the network, making it possible for users to bypass hefty transaction fees with more traditional payment transfer services.

 That means no need for a PayPal, Zelle, or a bank.